xiaowu0162/Search-o1/README.md

 - **01/06/2025**: The homepage for Search-o1 is available.
 You can access it [here](https://search-o1.github.io/).
 - **01/05/2025**: The code for Search-o1 has been released.
 You can now apply Search-o1 to enhance your large reasoning models.

+## ✏️ To Do List
+- [ ] Add results of Search-o1 with different backbone reasoning models like Sky-T1 and DeepSeek-R1
+- [ ] Train large reasoning models to better utilize search and other tools

 ## 💡 Overview

 Large Reasoning Models (LRMs) like OpenAI's o1 have showcased remarkable long stepwise reasoning capabilities through large-scale reinforcement learning.
 Despite their strengths, these models often encounter knowledge insufficiencies during prolonged reasoning processes, resulting in frequent uncertainties and potential errors, as shown in the following figure.